FBI agent says Oregon bomb suspect discussed martyrdom in emails

 Trousas said Mohamud's father also had alerted the FBI to worries that his son was becoming radicalized, and investigators set out in the summer of 2010 to assess Mohamud's intentions through an undercover investigation.

-In Mohamud's first encounter with FBI agents posing as Islamist militants, Trousas testified, they offered him several options to better support Islam - committing to prayer five times a day; continuing his studies to become a doctor or engineer; becoming a fundraiser; becoming "operational" or becoming a "martyr."
+In Mohamud's first face-to-face encounter with FBI agents posing as Islamist militants, Trousas testified, the agents offered him several options to better support Islam - committing to prayer five times a day; becoming a fundraiser, becoming "operational" or become a "martyr."

-Trousas testified that if Mohamud had chosen one of the first two options the FBI would have halted the operation immediately, but instead he told agents he wanted to become "operational."
+Trousas testified that if Mohamud had chosen one of the first two options the FBI would have ceased its operation immediately, but instead he told agents he wanted to become "operational."

-One of the two undercover agents, who had pretended to be an al Qaeda recruiter and was identified in court only by his pseudonym, Youssef, later took the stand to recount his first face-to-face meeting with Mohamud in the lobby of a downtown Portland hotel.

-The agent acknowledged that he failed to capture the conversation on tape because his hidden audio-recorder malfunctioned.
-But he testified that when Mohamud was asked what he was willing to do for "the cause," the defendant told him that he had "planned to wage war in the United States."
+Under cross examination by Sady, the FBI agent acknowledged that Mohamud's first communications with Kahn date back to when the defendant was a 17-year-old high school student.
+Trousas testified that Khan was giving Mohamud advice on family and spiritual issues, and that Mohamud wrote two articles for the online magazine "Jihad Recollections" - one about staying fit without weights and another on guarding Muslim lands.

 (Reporting by Teresa Carson; Writing by Steve Gorman; Editing by Cynthia Johnston and Lisa Shumaker)